Homological Quantum Rotor Codes: Logical Qubits from Torsion: Definition of Homological Quantum Rotor Codes

 Clearly, an eigenstate of $S_j^X$ with eigenvalue $\e^{i\theta}$ is an eigenstate of $O_j^{c,X}$ with eigenvalue $\cos(\theta)$ and of $O_j^{s,X}$ with eigenvalue $\sin(\theta)$.
 For the $Z$ part of the stabilizer one can construct a set of $r_z$ observables, namely

 such that learning the integer eigenvalue, say $a$, of $O_j^Z$, fixes the eigenvalue of $S_j^Z(\varphi)$ to be $e^{i\varphi a}$ for any $\varphi$.

-Instead of active error correction in which these observables are approximately measured, we can consider passive error correction and construct a (dimensionless) code Hamiltonian whose groundspace (and excited spaces) is the code space.
-We thus seek a suitable function of the observables which makes the code space have the smallest eigenvalue.
+Instead of active error correction in which these observables are approximately measured, we can consider passive error correction and construct a (dimensionless) code Hamiltonian whose groundspace (and excited spaces) is the codespace.
+We thus seek a suitable function of the observables which makes the codespace have the smallest eigenvalue.
 A natural choice is

 One can compute the energy of an excitation of type $X(\bs{m})$ or $Z(\bs{\phi})$ on a ground state $\ket{\overline{\psi}}$:

 One observes that the $Z(\bs{\phi})$ excitations are gapless due to the continuous nature of $\bs{\phi}$.
 Since actual physical states are only supported on a finite range of $\ell$, and are thus only approximate eigenstates for $S_j^X$, the spectrum in such physical subspace will not be continuous, see e.g. the discussion in Ref.~\cite{RBCD} and Section \ref{sec:protection}.